Photo: Photo by Ben Jacobson (Kranar Drogin), CC BY-SA 3.0, via Wikimedia Commons · CC BY-SA 3.0

 Phantom footstepsPhantom voicesApparitionsDoors opening/closingPhantom sounds

 The Alabama's haunted reputation rests primarily on the friendly-fire incident in Mount 5.
-The eight men killed inside the turret on February 21, 1944, are the only deaths recorded aboard the ship in combat service, and accounts of unexplained phenomena often anchor to that compartment.
+The five men killed inside the turret on February 21, 1944, are the only deaths recorded aboard the ship in combat service, and accounts of unexplained phenomena often anchor to that compartment.

 Reported phenomena include footsteps approaching down empty passageways and stopping when the witness turns to look, voices and conversation overheard in unoccupied berthing spaces, and the heavy steel watertight hatches on the superstructure closing or slamming without wind or apparent cause.
 Visitors have described apparitions in the cooks' galley and the officers' quarters.
 The Marine Compartment, where the embarked Marine detachment slept, is frequently named by overnight staff and former park employees in published interviews as a place where footsteps are most often heard.